 SR-22 form: an insurance form from an insurer that verifies a vehicle owner or operator has the additional high-risk liability insurance coverage required under state law.
-This form is referred to in the lowa Administrative Code as the AAMVA Uniform Financial Responsibility Form.
-It may also be referred to as the AAMVA form, SR-22 insurance filing, or simply SR-22 in your particular office.
-The form itself is not required to say AAMVA on it to be compliant.
+This form is referred to in the Iowa Administrative Code as the AAMVA Uniform Financial Responsibility Form.
+It may also be referred to as the AAMVA form, SR-22 insurance filing, or simply SR-22.
+The form itself is not required to say AAMVA on it to be compliant as long as it includes all of the same information.